August 29, 2019

 Alpha Workshops and Benjamin Moore Team Up For a Handmade Wallpaper Collection

-The capsule collection, which is hand-printed in a New York studio, shows off the craftsmanship of its makers.
+The wallpaper collection by Alpha Workshops for Benjamin Moore, which is hand-printed in a New York studio, shows off the craftsmanship of its makers.

 Look closely at an artwork, and it will tell you the story of its creation.
 There’s intention, and action, in every brushstroke.
 The same can be said of the handmade works produced in the Alpha Workshops Studio, which themselves are works of art.
 Take, for instance, their recent capsule collection of wallcoverings, which was produced with Benjamin Moore.
 For it, Alpha Workshops artisans went to work folding, stamping, and painting wallpaper by hand.
 A full day of production yields just one roll.